The Mid-Ohio Sports Car Course is no stranger to me.

-Here’s our path: Into Gate 3, up to the credential window, back to the car with my credential, back to the credential window to ask if they had a lanyard (It was news to me that lanyards don’t come standard with credentials, who knew?), back to the car, into the infamous Mid-Ohio grass parking field, out of the car, all the way to the tower that houses the media center only to not be allowed in because my credential had not been stamped.
+Here’s our path: Into Gate 3, up to the credential window, back to the car with my credential, back to the credential window to ask if they had a lanyard (I thought such things came standard), back to the car, into the infamous Mid-Ohio grass parking field, out of the car, all the way to the tower that houses the media center — only to not be allowed in because my credential had not been stamped.

-Trudge all the way back to the car, exit the infamous Mid-Ohio grass parking field, drive to credential window, state that I was issued a seat in the media center and need a stamp, have my credential stamped with “PHOTO” even though I’m not a photographer, head back to the car with my credential, back into the infamous Mid-Ohio grass parking field, out of the car, all the way back to the media center tower (on foot) and…
+The path continued: Trudge all the way back to the car, exit the infamous Mid-Ohio grass parking field, drive to credential window, state that I was issued a seat in the media center and need a stamp, have my credential stamped with “PHOTO” even though I’m not a photographer, head back to the car with my credential, back into the infamous Mid-Ohio grass parking field, out of the car, all the way back to the media center tower and…

 Finally into the Mid-Ohio media center for my first time.

 I’m real confident in my control over impulsively feeling frustration, so I wasn’t really all too bothered with the extra exercise we got due to the issue with my credential; that’s exactly as I viewed it: a bonus mile or two we got to walk.

 But when we got into the media room and noticed where our assigned seats were, any negative emotions I may have had disappeared and were replaced with utter happiness.

 Here’s our view for the weekend:

 I’ve long wanted to have a seat in a media center that overlooks the front straightaway.
 I’ve finally got it and its impact is incredible.